28-Year-Old Center – Detroit Redwings

 Kevin Porter Contract Information:

-Signed as a free agent with the Sabres in July of 2012.
+Signed a one-year, two-way deal with the Red Wings in July of 2014.

 To instantly reveal our fantasy analysis of every player – including Kevin Porter – simply subscribe now.